sakurity/securelogin/README.md

 * No more scope - scope could be useful in financial apps only, and failsafe itself has payments inside.

-**So it's not dead, it's reincorporated in something that has much more potential and fixes much more important problem than merely authentication. **
+__So it's not dead, but re-incorporated as simple API into something that has much more potential, has monetization model and fixes much more important problem than merely authentication on the web.__

 ------